NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 f) Any disciplinary sanctions imposed;

-g) Any recommended remedies to preserve or restore Complainant’s access to employment, admission, programs and activities.
+g) Any recommended remedies to preserve or restore Complainant’s access to employment, admission, programs and activities;

 2. Hearing Schedule and Option for Virtual Hearing.
 The hearing will be scheduled as soon as reasonably possible, but no sooner than ten (10) days after the parties receive the final investigative report.
 The Administrative Officer will notify the parties of the hearing date, time, location and participants in writing with sufficient time for the parties to prepare to participate.